 I’m excited about this Clean Eating Kettle Corn, folks!
 I set out to make a different type of popcorn, and quite by accident ended up making what could possibly be the closest thing to kettle corn a clean eater can get!
 I love happy accidents like this.

 The truth is, it’s been so long since I’ve really cooked with any type of dry sugar (I always use honey and maple syrup), that I completely spaced the effect heat would have on the sugar.
 I forgot how fast it can melt and how great it is for a simple, hard-candy type coating.

 So when I stirred the coconut sugar into the hot pot, I panicked just a little when I saw the way it melted.
 In fact, I thought the bottom of my pot was a goner for sure.
 Thankfully, my pot was saved with a little soak in some hot water and the effect on the popcorn was nothing short of delicious!
 I highly recommend that you try it with the pumpkin pie spice.
 It’s not a predominant flavor, but it adds just the right amount of that “brown sugar” flavor that people like so much in kettle corn.
 This Clean Eating Kettle Corn is perfect for your next movie night!

 YOU MIGHT ALSO ENJOY THESE CLEAN EATING RECIPES:

 CLEAN EATING KETTLE CORN RECIPE:

 Kettle corn doesn't have to be a guilty pleasure when you make it yourself at home!

 - 2 tbsp. coconut sugar

-- 1/2 tsp. pumpkin pie spice, no sugar added (optional, but excellent!) - See recipe link above to make your own
+- 1/2 tsp. pumpkin pie spice no sugar added (optional, but excellent!) - See recipe link above to make your own

 Prep: In a small mixing bowl, blend together your coconut sugar and pumpkin pie spice (if you are using it) so you have it pre-measured and ready to pour.
 Set aside.